sogeuni/contents/abs/advanced-topics/assorted-tips.md

 Compare this with [[here-documents#^CBLOCK1|using here documents to comment out code blocks]].

-- Using the [[internal-variables#^XSTATVARREF|$? exit status variable]], a script may test if a parameter contains only digits, so it can be treated as an integer.
+- Using the [[another-look-at-variables#^XSTATVARREF|$? exit status variable]], a script may test if a parameter contains only digits, so it can be treated as an integer.

 ```bash
 #!/bin/bash